-The lease asset and liability were calculated utilizing an average incremental borrowing rate (1.04%), according to the Corporations elected policy.
-The leases contain options to renew the office lease, which were considered when assessing the value of the ROU asset because the Company is reasonably certain that it will exercise its option to renew these leases.
+The lease asset and liability were calculated utilizing an average incremental borrowing rate (1.04%), according to the Organization's elected policy.
+The leases contain options to renew the office lease, which were considered when assessing the value of the ROU asset because the Organization is reasonably certain that it will exercise its option to renew these leases.

-Additional information about the Corporations' lease is as follows:
+Additional information about the Organization's leases are as follows: